jonathanpoelen/jln.mp/README.md

 Jln.mp also has 2 additional namespaces:

 - `smp` a SFINAE compatible version of `mp`.
 - `emp` which directly returns a result without going through `jln::mp::call`.
-According to the function, type sequences are replaced by lists and continuations are not available.
+According to the function, type sequences are replaced by lists and continuations are not always available.

 ## Create a function